-I can't vouch for it personally, but people say good things about the Borrego Valley Inn.
+I can't vouch for it personally, but people say good things about the Borrego Valley Inn, an adults only hotel managed by the same company as the Palm Canyon Hotel and RV Resort.
 If you're looking to really step it up a notch (maybe impress a romantic interest, for instance), La Casa del Zorro Resort and Spa is a posh oasis to return to after a day of desert adventuring.

 Another major factor to consider when first planning a visit to Anza Borrego is the seasons.
 To sum it up, summer might kill you.
 Seriously.
 Anza Borrego is brutally hot in summer, with average daily high temperatures over 100 degrees between June and September.
 It's not unheard of for summer daytime temperatures to soar past 120 degrees.

 Basically, I consider October through April to be Anza Borrego season.
 That said, the Anza Borrego Foundation has put together a page offering guidance on visiting the park in summer.
 Even visiting in the cooler months, it's important to keep some basic safety precautions top of mind.
 Bring LOTS of water and drink it.
 Make sure you have adequate sun protection, including things like hats, sun glasses, sunblock and shade.

 Also note that cellular service in Anza Borrego is spotty at best.
 So bring a paper map or an electronic one that doesn't require an Internet connection.
 To that end, here is are some helpful guide books and maps that will come in handy when you're navigating the off the grid.
 Bringing a compass isn't a bad idea either.